Indus Valley Civilisation UPSC Notes – Phases, Important Sites, Features

 Agriculture & Economy

 • They grew wheat and barley on a large scale.
-Other crops that they grew included pulses, cereals, cotton, dates, melons, pea, sesamum, and mustard.
+Other crops that they grew included pulses, cereals, cotton, dates, melons, peas, sesamum, and mustard.

 • No clear evidence of rice has been found.

-• Harappan people were mostly peasants and thus the Harappan civilization was an agro-commercial civilization.
+• Harappan people were mostly peasants and thus the Harappan civilisation was an agro-commercial civilisation.

 • Harappans were the earliest people to grow cotton.

-• Their most important artistic work are seals.
-Seals are made of steatite and they are square in shape.
+• Their most important artistic work is seals.
+Seals are made of steatite and are square-shaped.

 • The most depicted animal is the bull.

-• Bangle making and shell ornament making was also practiced.
+• Bangle-making and shell ornament-making were also practiced.

-• Land and sea trade was in vogue in Indus Valley Civilization.
+• Land and sea trade was in vogue in the Indus Valley Civilisation.

-• A dockyard has been found at Lothal which is the longest building of Harappan Civilization.
+• A dockyard has been found at Lothal which is the longest building of Harappan Civilisation.

 Religion of Harappans